Mental Health Support Services

 As the pandemic unfolded, the NETWORK saw an increase in stress added to Indigenous and Indigenous serving front-line organizations.
 To assist essential front-line workers and prevent burn-out, the NETWORK applied and received funding to directly pay for mental health support services during the pandemic.

 I'm non-Indigenous, can I use this service ?

 Yes, non-Indigenous front-line workers qualify for this service if you work for an Indigenous or Indigenous-serving organization, or in a program that is specifically serving Indigenous people.
 Our philosophy is that if staff members are better supported, community members will receive more beneficial services.

 I'm still not sure if I qualify, how can I find out ?

-If you want to find out if you or your organization qualifies for this program, please send an email to Rowena at firstname.lastname@example.org.
+If you want to find out if you or your organization qualifies for this program, please send us an email at firstname.lastname@example.org.

 How often can I use this service ?

 Depending on your needs, the NETWORK can cover the initial five (5) sessions of therapy, with the possibility of covering more in the future.

 What is the application process like ?